Historic airplane makes journey from High River to museum in Nanton

 Cessna Crane was used to train thousands of Canadian pilots during WW II

-Motorists travelling between High River and Nanton, Alta., were treated to a rare site Saturday morning — a vintage, twin-engine plane used to train crews during the Second World War being trucked to the Bomber Command Museum of Canada.
+Motorists travelling between High River and Nanton, Alta., were treated to a rare sight Saturday morning — a vintage, twin-engine plane used to train crews during the Second World War being trucked to the Bomber Command Museum of Canada.

 The Cessna Crane — with its nearly 13-metre wingspan — was loaded onto a flatbed truck in High River and driven south to Nanton, having been donated to the museum by an Alberta family.